linsword13/goTour/README.md

     9
     ```

 Note: the above works fine on Linux, but I haven't got it to work on Mac yet.
-Golang's support for creating C-style dynamic library is being [worked on](https://github.com/golang/go/issues/11058).
+Golang's support for creating C-style dynamic library on Windows is being [worked on](https://github.com/golang/go/issues/11058).

 [Back to TOC][toc]